shader-slang/spec/declarations.md

         \code{=} \SynRef{Expression}
 \end{Syntax}

-A \SpecDef{variable} is a storage location that can hold a value.
+A <dfn>variable</dfn> is a storage location that can hold a value.
 Every variable has a type, and it can only hold values of that type.
 Every variable is either immutable or mutable.

-A \SpecDef{variable declaration} introduces a binding for the given \SynRef{Identifier}, to a variable.
+A <dfn>variable declaration</dfn> introduces a binding for the given \SynRef{Identifier}, to a variable.
-A variable declaration using the \kw{let} keyword binds an immutable variable.
+A variable declaration using the \code{let} keyword binds an immutable variable.
-A variable declaration using the \kw{var} keyword binds a mutable variable.
+A variable declaration using the \code{var} keyword binds a mutable variable.

 Every variable declaration has a type, and the variable it binds is of the same type.